sandramuschkorgel/Udacity_Disaster_Response_Pipeline/README.md

 * what kind of disaster the message is referring to.

 The repository is separated into three parts:
-* `data` directory
+* data directory
   * two csv files containing the original datasets
-  * process_data.py merges both csv files and saves the cleaned data in a SQLite database
+  * `process_data.py` merges both csv files and saves the cleaned data in a SQLite database
-* `models` directory
+* models directory
-  * train_classifier.py returns a classifier model trained on the cleaned data
+  * `train_classifier.py` returns a classifier model trained on the cleaned data
-  * classifier.pkl containing the model and its parameters will be stored here (not part of this repository though)
+  * `classifier.pkl` containing the model and its parameters will be stored here (not part of this repository)
-* `app` directory containing all files required to run the web app
+* app directory containing all files required to run the web app

 ## Dependencies/Pre-requisites